 Venice is known to be the world’s most beautiful, most romantic city.
 This city is filled with treasures of beauty that could take months to explore.

-The windy alleyways, wonderful architecture, mesmerizing waterways, and tantalizing cuisines to tickle your taste buds; there is no reason to exclude Venice from your cruise adventure list.
+The windy alleyways, wonderful architecture, mesmerizing waterways, and tantalizing cuisines tickle your taste buds; there is no reason to exclude Venice from your cruise adventure list.

 Whether you are heading for a short stop in Venice on the day of your cruise departure or you want to spend a full night in the city, this Porto di Venezia travel guide lists:

 Getting Around the Floating City